|Category:||Head-Up Display [HUD]|

 Honeywell developed an Infra-Red system with Kollsman which gave night vision through the HUD.
 The HUD was a full raster/cursive capable unit and this system was an option on Gulfstream.
 It was called EVS Enhanced Visual System.

 This is a space model used as an installation fit.
-The Combiner was held on a stick to get the correct position; simple but effective.
+The Combiner was held on a stick (the other end of which fits a socket in the projection unit) to get the correct position; simple but effective.